DonovanSchell/PokemonAnalysis/insights.md

 ---

 ### Catch Rate Analysis: Mythical and Sub Legendary Pokémon are the hardest to catch, while certain "Normal" status Pokémon defy expectations with surprisingly high catch difficulty
-Base catch rate difficulty follows a clear hierarchy across status types (note that the lower the catch rate, the higher the catch difficulty) — Mythical Pokémon are the hardest to catch on average, followed by Sub Legendary, Legendary, and Normal status Pokémon.
+Base catch rate difficulty follows a clear hierarchy across status types — Mythical Pokémon are the hardest to catch on average, followed by Sub Legendary, Legendary, and Normal status Pokémon.

+**Note:** he lower the catch rate, the higher the catch difficulty

 | Status | Count | Avg Base Catch Rate |
 |--------|-------|----------------|